Sir Stirling Moss was one of the founding patrons of the Festival of Speed, and a regular competitor at the Revival.

 A 20m woodland rue, from Halnaker to Lavant, was planted by our forestry teams & volunteers, featuring native species like oak, beech, & hornbeam

-The Secret Garden is a quintessential Goodwood experience; a serene, shaded retreat only steps away from the excitement of the course.
+The Secret Garden is a quintessential Goodwood experience, steps away from the excitement on the track.
+This serene, shaded retreat offers guests a cocktail reception and an exclusive Chef's Table lunch.

-A highlight of the racing calendar, you will see some of the greatest stars in horseracing at Goodwood.
-Watch the exciting action from the Secret Garden’s trackside courtyard overlooking the winning post.
+Watch the exciting action from the Secret Garden’s trackside courtyard looking out towards the winning post.

-You will be welcomed with a refreshing cocktail and enjoy delicious food throughout the day, including a buffet lunch and afternoon tea.
+You will be welcomed with a refreshing cocktail and enjoy delicious food throughout the day, including a Chef's Table lunch and afternoon tea.

-Though Glorious Goodwood was once described by King Edward VII as ‘a garden party with racing tacked on’, raceweek now welcomes many of the world’s greatest horses to Goodwood – but we’ve captured and kept that fabulous garden party atmosphere in our Secret Garden.
+Glorious Goodwood was once described by King Edward VII as ‘a garden party with racing tacked on’ and raceweek now welcomes many of the world’s greatest horses to Goodwood.
+We’ve captured and kept that fabulous garden party atmosphere in our Secret Garden.